-Looking to be inspired on climate action?
+Looking to be inspired to take action on climate change?
 Watch these four powerful climate change speeches, and get ready to change the world.

-Greta Thunberg Climate Change Speech at the 2019 UN Climate Action Summit
+Greta Thunberg’s Climate Change Speech at the 2019 UN Climate Action Summit

-In September 2019 climate activist Greta Thunberg addressed the U.N.’s Climate Action Summit in New York City on Monday with this inspiring climate change speech:
+In September 2019 climate activist Greta Thunberg addressed the U.N.’s Climate Action Summit in New York City with this inspiring climate change speech:

-Here’s the full transcript of Greta Thunberg’s climate change speech, beginning with her response to a question about the message she has for world leaders.
+Here’s the full transcript of Greta Thunberg’s climate change speech.
+It begins with Greta’s response to a question about the message she has for world leaders.